-Recently, it has been shown that a screening program for prostate cancer using the prostate specific antigen (PSA) blood test and transrectal ultrasound (TRUS) biopsy could reduce mortality up to 30%.
-However, this mortality reduction would lead to a massive amount of over-treatment in men, to save one life 1410 men would have to screened and 48 men would have to get treatment for their cancer.
+Screening can help reduce mortality.
+The results of a large multi-center ERSPC trial (Schroder et al NEJM 2009) showed that a screening program using a prostate specific antigen (PSA) blood test and transrectal ultrasound (TRUS) biopsy could reduce mortality up to 30%.
+However, this mortality reduction would lead to a massive amount of over-treatment in men.
+To save one life, 1410 healthy men would have to do a PSA test, 225 biopsied, and 48 men treated for an indolent cancer.
+Screening was therefore not recommended.

-A general prostate MRI exam consists of multiple MR images to give both anatomical and functional information about the prostate tissue.
-The three typically acquired image types are T2-weighted, diffusion-weighted and dynamic contrast enhanced images.
-High-resolution T2-weighted images are used to assess the anatomical structure of the prostate tissue.
-The diffusion-weighted images provide an indication of the cellular structure of the prostate.
-Dynamic contrast enhanced images can be used to determine attributes like blood vessel surface area and permeability in prostate tissue.
+Current prostate MRI consists of three different types of MR images and is referred to as multi-parametric MRI or mpMRI.
+Each parameter contributes to anatomical and functional information about the prostate tissue.
+The three typical parameters are T2-weighted, diffusion-weighted and dynamic contrast enhanced imaging.
+High-resolution T2-weighted images are used to assess the anatomical structure and tissue texture of the prostate.
+Diffusion-weighted imaging provides a biomarker for cellular tissue structure.
+Dynamic contrast enhanced images provide information on microvasculature and extra-cellular space.

 - Exploring the clinical value of novel high resolution anatomic and molecular / functional MR imaging in prostate cancer funded by the Dutch Cancer Foundation.

 - G.J.S.
 Litjens, J.O.
 Barentsz, N. Karssemeijer and H.J.
 Huisman.
 "Clinical evaluation of a computer-aided diagnosis system for determining cancer aggressiveness in prostate MRI", European Radiology 2015;25(11):3187-3199.
 Abstract/PDF DOI PMID